 ReLU combines non-linear and rectification layers on CNN.
 This does the threshold operation where negative values are converted to zero.
 However, ReLU doesn’t change the size of the input.

 6. Pooling Layer

-The pooling layer is also called the downsampling layer as this is responsible for reducing the size of activation maps.
+The pooling layer is also called the downsampling layer, as this is responsible for reducing the size of activation maps.
 A filter and stride of the same length are applied to the input volume.
-Less significant data is ignored by this layer hence image recognition is done in a smaller representation.
+This layer ignores less significant data; hence image recognition is done in a smaller representation.
 This layer reduces overfitting.
 Since the amount of parameters is reduced using the pooling layer, the cost is also reduced.
-The input is divided into rectangular pooling regions and either maximum or average is calculated, which returns maximum or average consequently.
+The input is divided into rectangular pooling regions, and either maximum or average is calculated, which returns maximum or average consequently.
 Max Pooling is a popular one.